MANDALI MENDRILLA™ is one of the world’s first conscious vegetarian luxury fashion houses – with a pinch of avant-garde.

 The studies inspired several art projects, like the first historical Croatian translation of the Indian epic Ramayana, and a collaboration with British anthropologist Chantal Boulanger on “Vrndavana: The Sari Experiment”.

 In 2006, Mandali joined the American fashion and art scene and has since become one of the most beloved conscious artists, as featured in the March 2014 issue of The Yoga Journal.
-In the USA, Mandali Mendrilla is known for her collaboration with late husband and artist Elisha Drury on performance art installations in Black Rock City, Burning Man, photographed and filmed by Andre Wagner and Rasa Partin, as well as fashion shows, exhibitions and clothing collections with profound, chic messages.
+In the USA, Mandali Mendrilla is known for her collaboration with late husband and artist Elisha Drury on performance art installations in Black Rock City, Burning Man, photographed and filmed by Andre Wagner and Rasa Partin, as well as fashion shows, exhibitions and clothing collections with a message of mindfulness and sustainability.

 In 2014, Mandali re-established her European atelier and has since produced conscious works of art and luxury clothing collections that received worldwide appreciation and appeared in prestigious museums and galleries across the globe.